Code-Institute-Submissions/jboyd8-milestone-project-1/README.md

 # Milestone Project 1
 ## Description
 ---
 <p>This is my first milestone project on the Full Stack Web Developer Code Institute course.
-The aim is to create a responsive website using the HTML and CSS that I have learnt so far.</p>
+The aim is to create a responsive website using the HTML and CSS that I have learnt so far.
+We were allowed to use CSS frameworks such as Bootstrap as long as it was documented.
+I was given a brief of a project or could choose to do my own if my mentor beleived if would satify all the required criteria.</p>

+<p>I chose to pick my own project as I liked the idea of creating something unique.
+I am a keen photographer in my spare time.
+This brought me the idea to create a beautifully designed photography website where I could showcase my work.</p>

 ## UX
 ---

+<p>When I started to design this website I wanted to ensure it was a sleek and simple design, almost minimalist.
+I knew that I wanted my images to be the main focal point of the website.
+This is why I decided to go with a full age image for the landing page.
+I didn't want this to be cluttered with anymore information other than what was required.
+The Gallery page would be the next most important as this would be where a user will go to view my images.</p>

 ## Features
 ---

 ## Technologies Used
 ---
-<p> This is a list of technologies I have used to build out my site.</p>
+<p> Below is a list of technologies I have used to build out my site.</p>
 * HTML<br>
 * CSS<br>
 * Bootstrap<br>